lekmao/framer-education/Learn/learn.framerfx/README.md

 # Changelog

+- Updates TabBar to accept new tab index
+- Updates Image
+- Resizing on Icons
+- Text reflow on resize
 - Updates artwork, title
 - Adds Stepper, removes Styled Components, replaces Icon font with SVG Icons (for offline use)
 - Adds index for easier imports